imxiaoxiaohh/project-showcase/README.md

 1. Preprocesses input images to isolate individual mathematical symbols
 2. Classifies each symbol using a custom-trained CNN
 3. Analyzes spatial relationships to detect exponents, fractions, and other mathematical structures
-4. Reconstructs the complete formula in LaTeX or ASCII format
+4. Reconstructs the complete formula in LaTeX or String format

 ## Architecture & Pipeline